-Gunnar has had the privilege to perform with professional chamber, wind, orchestral and faculty ensembles in Wisconsin, Kentucky, Ohio, Michigan, Pennsylvania, Indiana and Vermont; with Arlo Guthrie at Carnegie Hall in New York; and for contemporary classical composers such as Christian Wolffe, David Maslanka, David Lang, Steven Stucky, Sean Shepherd, Nils Vigelund, Michael Quell, Kieran McMillan, Amy Williams, Roger Zahab, Mikel Kuehn and John McCowen.
-He was a soloist with the Green Bay Youth Symphony, The Ohio State University Symphony Orchestra in Columbus, OH, the Suburban Symphony Orchestra in Cleveland, OH, the Pittsburgh New Music Ensemble, and in 2016 joined as solo clarinetist with the No Exit New Music Ensemble in Cleveland, OH.
+Gunnar has performed with professional chamber, wind, orchestral and faculty ensembles throughout the Midwest; with Arlo Guthrie at Carnegie Hall in New York; with Andrea Bocelli and the Cleveland Pops; and has collaborated with such contemporary classical composers as: Keith Fitch, Andrew Rindfleisch, David Lang, Steven Stucky, Sean Shepherd, Nils Vigelund, Michael Quell, Greg D’Allesio, Kieran McMillan, Amy Williams, Roger Zahab, Mikel Kuehn, John McCowen, Hong-Da Chin, Christopher Goddard, Christopher Stark, Dai Fujikura, Edward Smaldone, Philip Blackburn, Victoria Cheah, Jan Williams, Steven Bryant, Jirí Trtík, and Kevin Puts (to name a few).
+He was also a soloist with the Green Bay Youth Symphony, The Ohio State University Symphony Orchestra in Columbus, and the Suburban Symphony Orchestra in Cleveland.

-Gunnar has earned Bachelor’s Degrees in Music Education and Performance from the University of Kentucky with Dr. Scott J. Wright; a Master’s Degree in Music Performance from The Ohio State University with Mr. James M. Pyne; and has a Professional Studies Diploma from the Cleveland Institute of Music where he studied with world-renowned clarinetist and former Principal Clarinet of the Cleveland Orchestra, Mr. Franklin Cohen.
+He has also earned Bachelor’s Degrees in Music Education and Performance from the University of Kentucky with Dr. Scott J. Wright; a Master’s Degree in Music Performance from The Ohio State University with late Mr. James M. Pyne; and has a Professional Studies Diploma from the Cleveland Institute of Music where he studied with world-renowned clarinetist and former Principal Clarinetist of the Cleveland Orchestra, Mr. Franklin Cohen.